sunoko/Moon/_posts/2016-03-20-markdown-syntax.md

 layout: post
 title:  "Tax Syntax"
 date:   2017-05-06
-excerpt: "Just about everything you'll need to style in the theme: headings, paragraphs, blockquotes, tables, code blocks, and more."
+excerpt: "Just about everything you'll need to know about tax.
+Check the content to see the many tax elements within paragraphs."
 tag:
 - 税金
 comments: true